AralRalud/BASE/README.md

 Accurate brain age prediction with lightweight deep neural networks
   * github: we used the authors [implementation](https://github.com/ha-ha-ha-han/UKBiobank_deep_pretrain) (accessed in 2020-03)

 ## Model training
 This repository containes the weights of the pre-trained models and the code for model inference.
 The training code used
 to train the models on the multi-site dataset is not included in this repository.
-However, all the hyperparameters used for traininig, as well as the loss function, learning rate schedule, and the optimizer are available in the `./src/models` directory, contained in each model's file.
+However, all the hyperparameters, as well as the loss function, learning rate schedule, and the optimizer are available in the `./src/models` directory, contained in each individual model's file.
 The MONAI library can be used for random augmentations.

 ### Model weights